zam-jp/monitoring-flood/flood_monitor_16/README.md

 - This is the ROS package.
 - CMakeLists.txt and package.xml is not included.
-These two files will be generated when you create your own ROS project.
+These two files will be generated when you create your own ROS package.